lee00286/github-explained/build-project/sync-and-reset.md

 Type `git fetch upstream` and `git checkout master`.

-Type `git reset --hard upstream/master` and `git push origin master --force`.
+Type `git reset --hard upstream/master` to reset your local clone and `git push origin master --force` to reset your forked branch.
 Then, your forked master branch and local clone will be overwritted by the upstream.

 ```
 $ git remote add upstream /url/to/original/repo